 The area where a botanical garden now grows was a patch of turf grass with little diversity and appeal.
 Today, that grass has been replaced by a collection of native plants adapted to the local environment and provides important ecosystem services to everyone's benefit, including wildlife, songbirds, and pollinating insects.
 The insects, attracted by flowering plants, are in turn supporting insect-eating toads, tree frogs, lizards, and birds.

 As you explore the garden you may see leaves being chewed by caterpillars, grasshoppers, and other plant-eaters.
 This is a full-service garden that welcomes even plant-eaters including butterfly caterpillars.
-For this reason, no pesticides are used and yet the plants thrive because gardens composed with many different kinds of plants are attractive to many different kinds of wildlife, including insect-eaters.
+For this reason, no pesticides or herbicides are used and yet the plants thrive because gardens composed with many different kinds of plants are attractive to many different kinds of wildlife, including insect-eaters.
 In addition to being a space that supports and nourishes local creatures, the Joann Cowan Brown Botanical Garden is a welcoming space where people can connect with their natural heritage, outdoors in nature.

 Make sure to visit the Ila Cowan Kitchen Garden, too!